Creating and managing projects

 To remove a project, select it in the list and click Delete.
 For TerraFlex Cloud projects, you will be prompted to also remove the project in the TerraFlex Cloud (Trimble Connect and the TerraFlex field application).

-Auto fields
+Auto fields and sensor workflows

 TerraFlex uses automatic fields, or “auto fields”, to capture metadata when a form (feature) is collected in the field, without requiring any action from the field user.
 These metadata fields capture information that is commonly used in a GIS to fully document the feature as collected: horizontal accuracy, vertical accuracy, user, capture date/time, etc.